RimacC2-EV/An_Untitled_ChatAPP/README_en.md

 This is not for show—it's about giving text-based chat back its "tone" and "warmth."

-## 🌌 Asynchronous "Slow Social" Mode
-If you're tired of the pressure of "seen but not replied," you can enable this mode.

-Messages sent in this mode are not delivered instantly.
-Instead, they travel across the screen as a visual "carrier pigeon flight" that takes several hours (the duration is set by you).

-The recipient will see the message arrive with the flight trail.
-Waiting, in exchange for appreciation.

-This is not a default feature, but an option for those who want it.
-You can choose never to use it, but it's there if you need it.

 # 🤖 Optional Local AI Assistant (Group Collaborator)
 You can choose to invite a local AI assistant into a group chat (e.g., a "Travel Planner" or "Health Manager").